joelouthan/theologic.us/content/posts/prayers/2020-07-19-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 51:1-3
+The LORD'S Comfort for Zion
+“Listen to me, you who pursue righteousness, you who seek the LORD: look to the rock from which you were hewn, and to the quarry from which you were dug.
+Look to Abraham your father
+and to Sarah who bore you;
+for he was but one when I called him, that I might bless him and multiply him.
+For the LORD comforts Zion;
+he comforts all her waste places and makes her wilderness like Eden, her desert like the garden of the LORD;
+joy and gladness will be found in her, thanksgiving and the voice of song.
 </b></pre>

 ## Prayers for those who are trapped in NAR churches